Calculate metrics for one or several partitions

 bioregionalization_metrics.Rd

-This function aims at calculating metrics for one or several partitions,
+This function calculates metrics for one or several partitions,

 , hclu_

-may require the users to provide either a similarity or dissimilarity
+Some metrics may require users to provide either a similarity or dissimilarity

 Usage